Texas Senate, District 29

-District 29 of the Texas Senate is a senatorial district that currently serves all of Culberson, El Paso, Hudspeth, Jeff Davis, and Presidio counties in the U.S. state of Texas.
+District 29 of the Texas Senate is a senatorial district that currently serves all of Culberson, El Paso, Hudspeth, Jeff Davis, Pecos, Presidio, and Reeves counties, and a portion of Brewster county in the U.S. state of Texas.

-The current Senator from District 29 is Cesar Blanco.
+The current senator from District 29 is Cesar Blanco.

-Top 5 biggest cities in district
+Biggest cities in the district

 District 29 has a population of 816,681 with 571,426 that is at voting age from the 2010 census.

 Election history

 Election history of District 30 from 1992.